espinozadave/Encryption-Project/README.md

 ## Objective

-This home lab project aimed to establish a strong understanding of Encryption and Decryption using AES, RSA, and other modes.
-The primary focus was to:
+This home lab project aimed to establish a strong understanding of Encryption and Decryption.
+The primary focus of this project was to:
 Generate a key with aes as the encryption/decryption algorithm.
 Using ECB, CBC, CFB, OFB, and CTR modes to encrypt and decrypt your message.
 Introduce errors in your plain text.
 Perform the encryption and decryption with the 5 operation modes